leold198975/my-custom-functions-pro/readme.txt

 == Description ==
 An easy to use WordPress plugin that lets you EASILY and SAFELY add your own functions, snippets or any custom codes for execution in WordPress environment directly out of your WordPress Dashboard without any need of an external editor.
-This is a “Pro” version of the plugin “My Custom Functions”.
+This is a "Pro" version of the plugin "My Custom Functions".
 This plugin allows you to add more then one field.

 It’s purpose is to provide a familiar experience to WordPress users.
 No need any more editing the functions.php file of your theme.
 Just add your code in the field on the page and this plugin will do the rest for you.

-No any more “Fatal error”.
+No any more "Fatal error".
 These codes will run safely and will not generate fatal errors, so your website won't break if you make a typo in your code.

 And your website will keep on working, no matter how many times you upgrade or switch your theme.